flyway/flywaydb.org/documentation/hub/automation.md

 Flyway Hub provides a wizard to create a GitHub Actions workflow in just a few simple steps.
 When using Flyway Hub and viewing a project, you can start the wizard by clicking "Configure automated checks".
 The wizard helps you to:

 - Create a <a href="https://docs.github.com/en/actions/security-guides/encrypted-secrets">GitHub Secret</a> containing a Flyway Hub access token
-- Commit a <a href="https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration">GitHub Action workflow</a> to your repository, which runs the Pre-flight checks
+- Commit a <a href="https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration">GitHub Action workflow</a> to your repository, which runs the migration script checks
 - Validate your workflow with a manual run

-By default with this workflow, your pre-flight checks will run as a <a href="https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks">status check</a> on every Pull Request and every time a change to your migrations folder is committed to your default branch.
+By default with this workflow, your migration script checks will run as a <a href="https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks">status check</a> on every Pull Request and every time a change to your migrations folder is committed to your default branch.
 You can modify the workflow file to use any <a href="https://docs.github.com/en/actions/learn-github-actions/events-that-trigger-workflows">GitHub Actions trigger</a>.

 ## Other CI Tools

-If you do not wish to use GitHub Actions to automate your pre-flight checks, it is possible to use another CI tool.
+If you do not wish to use GitHub Actions to automate your migration script checks, it is possible to use another CI tool.

-This <a href="https://github.com/red-gate/flyway-hub-migration-test/blob/main/entrypoint.sh">script</a> can be added as a step in your CI provider, which will run your pre-flight check and report success or failure.
+This <a href="https://github.com/red-gate/flyway-hub-migration-test/blob/main/entrypoint.sh">script</a> can be added as a step in your CI provider, which will run your migration script checks and report success or failure.
 The script requires the following to run:

 - **Environment variable**: `FLYWAY_HUB_ACCESS_TOKEN` - An access token for Flyway Hub creating by clicking "Configure automated checks".
 - **Environment variable**: `GITHUB_SHA` - The commit SHA that triggered the workflow.
 For example, *ffac537e6cbbf934b08745a378932722df287a53*